-Refined vegetable oil and animal fat of food-grade quality that comply with Regulation (EC) No 852/2004 of the European Parliament and of the Council of 29 April 2004 on the hygiene of foodstuffs and Regulation (EC) No 853/2004 of the European Parliament and of the Council of 29 April 2004 laying down specific hygiene rules for food of animal origin, are not only sold to the food industry but also to the feed industry.
-Some feed companies have very high quality requirements (e.g. the calf milk replacers) and consequently demand oils and/or fats of food-grade quality.
+Refined vegetable oils and animal fats of food-grade quality that comply with Regulation (EC) No 852/2004 of the European Parliament and of the Council of 29 April 2004 on the hygiene of foodstuffs and Regulation (EC) No 853/2004 of the European Parliament and of the Council of 29 April 2004 laying down specific hygiene rules for food of animal origin, are not only sold to the food industry but also to the feed industry.
+Some feed companies have very high-quality requirements (e.g. the calf milk replacers) and consequently demand oils and/or fats of food-grade quality.

 Please note: this statement summarizes MVO’s view and is not to be taken as a legal reference.

-For information on transport on food, animal feed and animal byproducts also consult the information sheet of the NVWA, TLN and EVO.
+For information on transport on food, animal feed and animal by-products also consult the information page of the NVWA.